Herat (1793–1863): Taxation

 In Herat, most land was held free or held on condition of military service.
 Only cultivated land was taxed, and the ruler of Herat often took as much produce as he wanted from yields.
 Under Kamran Shah, taxes were heavy and oftentimes grain farmers would be subject to additional taxes that were added to the ones already in place.
 Land rentals in Herat demanded that a large share of the produce (4/5ths) went to the landlord and the rest to the tenant.
 Livestock were annually taxed.
-10 percent duties were imposed on all animals.
-Shi'a citizens of Herat were forced to pay more taxes(like the kharaj tax) than Sunni citizens.
+Ten percent duties were imposed on all animals.
+Shi'a citizens of Herat were forced to pay more taxes (like the kharaj tax) than Sunni citizens.
 It was termed as sar khanah in the 19th century.
-Afghans didn't have to pay the sar khanah but they did have to give up the equivalent of two shillings for every house they possessed.
+Afghans did not have to pay the sar khanah, but they did have to give up the equivalent of two shillings for every house they possessed.
 Taxes were levied on the city's shops (especially those in the central marketplace).
 Duties were imposed on almost anything sold in the bazaars, and things like articles and meat had to be sold with the Shah's stamp on them.